-The party in this photo is actually for the launch of Apollo 11.
-One million people, give or take, showed up at Cape Canaveral to watch the launch in 1969.
+The beach party going on in this photo is actually for the launch of Apollo 11 on July 16, 1969.
+This is just the press section, where 3000 reporters gathered to watch the launch.
+A total of one million people, give or take, showed up at Cape Canaveral to watch the launch in 1969.

 Buzz Aldrin describes this scene in his book about the mission, Magnificent Desolation.
 On the morning of the launch he was dropped off on the gantry of launch pad 39-A, 300 feet high, while the launch team loaded Neil Armstrong and Mike Collins into the capsule a few levels up.